Honors & Awards

 2) The paper must be an original piece of work written entirely by you.
 It can be a paper submitted for a political science course (or HIS 572 or 573) or a revision of such a paper.
 However, the paper can be written expressly for the award competition.

-3) An electronic copy must be submitted to Justin Wedeking via email.
+3) An electronic copy must be submitted to Daniel Morey via email.
 They should contain no reference to you or other indication of who the author is except on the title page.

 4) All papers must be typed, double spaced, with footnotes and bibliography.

 5) Acceptable subjects include: constitutional law decisions, constitutional doctrines, the historical development of constitutional law, philosophies of constitutional interpretation, Supreme Court decision-making, the impact of constitutional decisions, the nature of civil liberties, modern civil liberties issues, civil liberties and police, lower court or lawyers, the enforcement of civil liberties guarantees, philosophical issues in civil liberties.